 In many cases, one session is enough, and positive results are usually immediately noticeable.

 Some people hear voices that are terribly distressing.
 These voices might abuse the hearer, or tell them to commit a crime or to hurt their own body.
 They might become so paranoid, or so noisy that they overwhelm the ego to a point of dysfunction.

 If this is the case for you, please seek help from the closest Voice Hearers group in your area.

 Some people benefit from medication, others don’t.
 Remember that it’s your choice.
-Whatever your preference, don’t accept a diagnostic of mental illness without getting second, third or fourth opinions.
+Whatever your preference, don’t accept a diagnosis of mental illness without getting a second, third, or fourth opinion.
 And do your own research – see below.

 From the ‘Hearing Voices’ perspective,

 As such, they’re part of the solution, not part of the problem.
 These voices want to bring your attention to a part of your psyche that hurts so much it needs urgent attention, love, and healing.
 In most cases, the hurt goes back to childhood abuse or other traumas.

 So yes, there’s hope.
 Voices can be treated in such a way that their messages eventually shift from hostile to friendly.
 And ego-state therapy (or Voice Dialogue) is one of the techniques used successfully to create such a shift.